 Vimal Bhatia is a passionate traveler and keen travel blogger.
 He writes about stunning but rather unexplored places.
 In his own words, “first I learned to travel and now I travel to learn”.
 An engineer by training, after over 30 years of Industrial and corporate career, I decided to do what I like most.
 Just travel, explore and write about it.
 Travelling brings me out of me.
 I know I have covered only a minuscule part of this beautiful planet and there is a lot more to uncover”.
 You can read his travelogues on Go with Vimal blog.

 If you like our blog don’t forget to subscribe to our weekly newsletters.
 The free downloads are waiting for you.
 Please share with your friends and family to inspire the wanderlust.
 Have you visited Himachal Pradesh?
 Tell me about it in the comments.
 You may also like to read about the Best Long weekend trips in India for this year.

-Disclaimer: The post contains affiliate links for hotels.
-All pictures except the featured image are provided by the guest author.
+Disclaimer: All pictures except the featured image are provided by the guest author.
 The featured image is from Creative Commons on UnSplash.